The Black College Sports & Education Foundation

 Politician, attorney and 49th and current vice president of the United States.
 Howard University alumna

 A Bit of History

-In that span of time, some of the world’s most highly successful people have stepped upon the world’s stages from these schools, including civil rights and Nobel Prize winner Dr. Martin Luther King (Morehouse), educator and activist Mary McLeod Bethune (Bethune
+In that span of time, some of the world’s most highly successful people have stepped upon the world’s stages from these schools, including civil rights and Nobel Prize winner Dr. Martin Luther King, (Morehouse), educator Mary McLeod Bethune (Bethune Cookman),

-Cookman), magnate Oprah Winfrey (Tennessee State), the National Football League All-time greatest wide receiver (NFL Hall of Fame) Jerry Rice (Miss Valley State), movie and filmmaker Skip Lee (Morehouse), ex-Microsoft president Michael Thompson (Florida A&M), Rosalyn Brewer (Spelman), president and CEO of Sam’s Club; Michael Strahan (Texas Southern), co-host, ABC’s Morning Show and NFL Hall of Fame.
+television magnate Oprah Winfrey (Tennessee State), the National Football League all-time greatest wide receiver (NFL Hall of Fame) Jerry Rice (Miss Valley State), movie filmmaker Skip Lee (Morehouse), ex-Microsoft president Michael Thompson (Florida A&M), Rosalyn Brewer (Spelman), president and CEO of Sam’s Club; Michael Strahan (Texas Southern), co-host, ABC’s Morning Show and NFL Hall of Fame.

 Mary McLeod Bethune